Welcome to my Dolly PawCircle page where we pray for pets that have passed away and support their grieving families.

 2005 – March 13, 2017

-Let’s bow our heads and pray for buddhaful Arthur and send healing thoughts to his mom Marie-Andrée, his dad Hal and the entire family.
+Let’s bow our heads and pray for buddhaful Arthur and send healing thoughts to his mom and dad, Marie-Andrée and Hal, and the entire family.
 Arthur was a gentle cat with a big heart.
-He was adored by his family.
+Everyone adored him.

 I lit candles for you on my special Dolly Candelabra, precious Arthur.
-Kisses to you in Heaven.
-Love, Dolly
+Kisses to you in Heaven ♥ Dolly

 J.J.
 THE CAT

 Please observe a minute of silence for buddhaful J.J. the Cat.
 He was only a year old when he passed away.
 His dad and mom, Lindsay and Valerie, miss him terribly.
 So does his best buddy, Coco the dog, who also appears in this photo.
 They were inseparable.

 J.J. didn’t come home one night and was found by a neighbour the next morning.
 He had been hit by a car.

 Everyone who met J.J. loved him.
 Including his aunt Martha.